Skip to main content

 Can you run hello world code with Keyboard?

-Screenshot 2025-07-28 at 4.31.46 PM.png From here you should see Keyboard use tools to plan, create a codespace, connect to a websocket, and execute code that you will use the desktop app to approve.
+Screenshot 2025-07-28 at 4.31.46 PM.png Keyboard will plan, create a codespace, connect to a websocket, and run code that you will be notified to approve in the Keyboard Approver.
 Screenshot 2025-07-28 at 4.36.05 PM.png

 Troubleshooting